evillan0315/ai-editor-front/README.md

 ## ✨ Features

-- 🤖 **AI-Powered Code Generation & Modification**: Interact with a powerful AI to generate new files, modify existing ones, **repair code**, or delete files based on natural language instructions.
+- 🤖 **AI-Powered Code Generation & Modification**: Interact with a powerful AI to generate new files, modify existing ones, repair code, or delete files based on natural language instructions.
-- 💡 **Interactive Proposed Changes**: View AI's proposed changes with detailed file paths, action types (ADD, MODIFY, DELETE, **REPAIR**, ANALYZE), and AI-generated reasons.
-Selectively apply or discard individual changes, and even **edit the proposed content before application**.
+- 💡 **Interactive Proposed Changes**: View AI's proposed changes with detailed file paths, action types (ADD, MODIFY, DELETE, REPAIR, ANALYZE), and AI-generated reasons.
+Selectively apply or discard individual changes, and even edit the proposed content before application.
 - 📊 **Git Diff Visualization**: Inspect detailed git diffs for proposed modifications and deletions directly within the editor before applying changes, ensuring transparency and control.
 - 🏃 **Direct Terminal Command Execution**: Execute AI-generated `git` instructions (e.g., `git add .`, `git commit`) directly from the UI, with immediate display of terminal output and errors.
-Also, **run project-specific `npm`, `yarn`, or `pnpm` scripts directly from the Navbar**.
+Also, run project-specific `npm`, `yarn`, or `pnpm` scripts directly from the Navbar.
-- 🔒 **Secure Authentication**: Seamlessly log in using Google or GitHub OAuth2, or **with standard email/password**, for secure access to the editor, with user session management handled by the backend.
+- 🔒 **Secure Authentication**: Seamlessly log in using Google or GitHub OAuth2, or with standard email/password, for secure access to the editor, with user session management handled by the backend.
 - 📂 **Project Context & Scanning**: Specify a project root path and relevant scan paths for the AI to analyze, providing crucial context for intelligent code suggestions and understanding project structure.
-Includes an **interactive file picker dialog** for easy path selection and an **interactive directory picker dialog** for choosing the project root.
+Includes an interactive file picker dialog for easy path selection and an interactive directory picker dialog for choosing the project root.
 - 🚀 **File Tree Navigation & Content Viewing with Tabs**: Browse your project's file structure with an interactive file tree.
-Open multiple files into **tabs**, switch between them, and view/edit their content in a dedicated editor panel.
-You can manually edit the content of proposed AI changes, and **the file viewer remains editable when AI responses are active to allow for manual adjustments alongside AI suggestions**.
+Open multiple files into tabs, switch between them, and view/edit their content in a dedicated editor panel.
+You can manually edit the content of proposed AI changes, and the file viewer remains editable when AI responses are active to allow for manual adjustments alongside AI suggestions.
 - ⬆️ **File/Image Upload for AI Context**: Upload files or paste Base64 data (e.g., images, text files) to provide additional context to the AI, enabling multi-modal requests.
-- 📝 **Customizable AI Instructions & Output Format**: Modify the underlying AI system instructions, the expected output **JSON schema, YAML, Markdown, or plain text format** directly within the UI, allowing for fine-tuned control over AI behavior.
+- 📝 **Customizable AI Instructions & Output Format**: Modify the underlying AI system instructions, the expected output JSON schema, YAML, Markdown, or plain text format directly within the UI, allowing for fine-tuned control over AI behavior.
 - ⚙️ **Selectable AI Request Types**: Choose between various request types (e.g., `TEXT_ONLY`, `TEXT_WITH_IMAGE`, `TEXT_WITH_FILE`, `LLM_GENERATION`, `LIVE_API`, `RESUME_GENERATION`, `VIDEO_GENERATION`, `IMAGE_GENERATION`, `RESUME_OPTIMIZATION`, `RESUME_ENHANCEMENT`, etc.) to optimize AI interaction based on your input and desired outcome.
 - ⚡ **Auto-Apply Proposed Changes**: Option to automatically apply AI-generated changes to the file system immediately after generation, streamlining repetitive tasks.
 - 🎵 **Spotify-like Music Player**: An integrated application for a simulated music streaming experience.